radar/guides/command-reference.md

 *         -&#8203;-\[no-\]abort-on-dependent  - Prevent uninstalling gems that are depended on by other gems.
 *     -v, -&#8203;-version VERSION          - Specify version of gem to uninstall
 *         -&#8203;-platform PLATFORM        - Specify the platform of gem to uninstall
+*         -&#8203;-vendor                   - Uninstall gem from the vendor directory.
+Only for use by gem repackagers.

 ###   Common Options: